 - Always review products and services relevant to your niche or industry.
 For example, if you’re into tech, review tech stuff.
 If you’re into business, review business related stuff.

-- Try and review products and services that aim to ‘solve a problem’.
+- Try and review products or services that aim to ‘provide a solution’ to a problem.

-The other reason why I love reviewing products and services that I’ve used in my business is because that I already know so much about these products.
+The other reason why I love reviewing products and services that I’ve used in my business is because I already know so much about them.

-So here’s the deal, I would highly recommend that before your write a single line of content for your online reviews, is to do your research first.
+So here’s the deal for you, I would highly recommend that before your write a single line of content for your online reviews, is to do your research first.

 The mistake I see so many bloggers make is that they review products they’ve never even used before.

 To be successful with affiliate marketing, you have to gain the trust of consumers first, that being your audience.